About the Flex Spending Account

 Paying Your Provider Online

 You can pay many of your eligible health care and dependent care expenses directly from your FSA account with no need to fill out paper forms.
-It’s quick, easy, secure and available online at any time.
-After you log into your FSA account, click Submit Receipt or Claim, then request Pay My Provider from the menu and follow the instructions.
+It’s quick, easy, secure, and available online at any time.
+After you log into your FSA account at participant.wageworks.com/NYSFSA, click Submit Receipt or Claim, then request Pay My Provider from the menu and follow the instructions.
 Make sure to provide an invoice or appropriate documentation.
-When you’re done, WageWorks will schedule the checks to be sent in accordance with the payment guidelines.
+When you’re done, HealthEquity will schedule the checks to be sent in accordance with the payment guidelines.
 If you pay for eligible recurring expenses, follow the online instructions to set up automatic payments.